PyDotAll/G-Phish/README.md

 </p>

 ## Overview
-### Python, Javascript, HTML And CSS Integration
+### Python, Javascript, HTML And CSS Integration 🥳
 This repository contains the source code for creating a formal phishing attack in Gmail.
 The concept commonly relies on JQuery code injections somewhere in the HTML content of the sign-in page, using a minimal CDN in JS.

-However, in spite of the possibillity, there's no foolproof method for real hacking.
+However, in spite of the possibility, there's no foolproof method for real hacking.
 The purpose of this repository is to provide a formal proof of concept for establishing a phishing attack in Gmail, for educational purposes only.
 ### Advantages Of GPhish 😏
 > Code injection within '<script>' tag
 >> Interaction between the attacker and the victim